 IF YOU ARE ELIGIBLE AND WOULD LIKE TO JOIN, fill out the online membership application or print out and complete the Membership Form.
 You may pay dues online using PayPal (below).
 If you prefer, you may mail your application with a check for the appropriate amount to our treasurer Professor Roy Robson, Department of History, Penn State University, 1600 Woodland RD, Abington, PA 19001, USA.
-Dues are $35 per year for regular members, $10 per year for students.
-Beginning in 2005, ASEC has sponsored seven biennial conferences and is planning the eighth for 2019.
+Dues are $35 per year for regular members, $10 per year for students and retirees.
+Beginning in 2005, ASEC has sponsored eight biennial conferences and is planning the ninth for 2022.
 ASEC also has a robust publication program and offers an annual Distinguished Scholar’s Prize.
-For more information, feel free to contact Eugene Clay (email@example.com) or one of the other officers.
+For more information, feel free to contact Nadieszda Kizenko (nkizenko (at) albany.edu) or one of the other officers.

 We are planning our Ninth Biennial Conference for 3-5 November 2022 at Ohio State University.